arcus-azure/arcus.webapi/docs/features/security/secrets/auto-invalidate-secrets.md

         //    this allows multiple background jobs in the same application, processing the same type of events, without conflicting subscription names.
         subscriptionNamePrefix: "MyPrefix"

-        // Connection string secret key to a Azure Service Bus Topic;
+        // Connection string secret key to a Azure Service Bus Topic.
-        //    connection string scoped to the entity path (Topic), so we can process messages on to the topic.
         serviceBusTopicConnectionStringSecretKey: "MySecretKeyToServiceBusTopicConnectionString");
 }
 ```